 Indiana University is a multi-campus higher learning institution that was founded in the 1820s.
 IU is recognized to also be a space-grant university with a student enrollment across the university that exceeds 110,000 students each year.

 What We Like: IU maintains two primary campuses plus seven other regional academic centers across the state of Indiana and has a lengthy list of notable alumni.

 4. Texas Tech University

-Texas Tech University offers a Bachelor of General Studies (BGS) in Mathematics with an academic specialization or concentration in Actuarial Science that is recognized among the best online actuarial science programs in the state’s tech university system.
-Classes for the baccalaureate degree include statistical methods, higher math for engineers/scientists I & II, elementary geometry, elements of finite math, and mathematical statistics for engineers and scientists, to name a few.
+Texas Tech University offers a Bachelor of General Studies (BGS) in Mathematics with an academic specialization or concentration in Actuarial Science that is recognized among the best actuarial science degree programs in the state’s tech university system.
+Classes for the degree include statistical methods, financial mathematics, risk management, higher math for engineers/scientists I & II, elementary geometry, elements of finite math, and mathematical statistics for engineers and scientists, to name a few.

 Texas Tech University was founded in the 1920s as a tech school, which became a university in 1969.
 More than 39,400 undergraduate and postgraduate students attend classes online and on the school’s main Lubbock campus.

 What We Like: Texas Tech University’s students play in the Big 12 conference as the Red Raiders, with the women’s basketball team winning the Division 1 b-ball tournament in 1993.